What's An Executor?

 - Determining who the deceased’s inheritors are and properly distributing assets to those people

-Your role as executor goes into effect after the person who named you as executor dies.
+Your role goes into effect after the person who named you as Executor dies.
 Though this may not be for quite some time, there are some things you can do now to prepare.

-There are a number of different ways you can prepare for your role as executor.
-One way to prepare might be to discuss the details of estate that you’ll be responsible for.
-This can include going over any complex financial or legal arrangements, getting a sense of the types of assets that the person has, or learning about the terms of the will.
+There are a number of different ways you can prepare.
+One way might be to discuss the details of estate that you’ll be responsible for.
+This can include going over any complex financial or legal arrangements, getting a sense of the types of assets that the person has, or learning about the terms of the Will.

 You might want to ask:

 - If the Will was created with the help of an attorney, what is the attorney’s name, and what is the name of the law firm?
 What is the attorney’s contact information?

 - If the Will was created using an online legal resource, what is the name of the website?

 - Are there any professional advisors that you should work with to settle the estate?
 Professional advisors may include attorneys, accountants, or financial planners.